qiaoliangxiang/cfa/readme.md

 Notes
 =====
 This repository contains the notes I created when preparing FRM & CFA.
-Those notes were originally written using Microsoft Word in Mac.
+They were originally written using Microsoft Word in Mac.
 A lot of latex math formulae were used extensively, which unfortunately cannot be correctly recognized in Windows.
-So I share the PDF here.
+Hence, their PDF version are shared here.

 FRM Level 1
 ===========